Our Team

 Email

-Duy is Program Administrator for IDHE and is responsible for building, maintaining, and managing campus relationships with the 1,200+ campuses participating in NSLVE.
-This includes responding to questions from campuses about their NSLVE reports, advising on ways to understand and use NSLVE reports and data, finding and using IDHE resources and tools, and managing thousands of campus contacts, the newsletter, and the mailing list.
+Duy is Program Manager for NSLVE and is responsible for building, maintaining, and managing campus relationships with the 1,200+ campuses participating in NSLVE.
+This includes responding to questions from campuses about their NSLVE reports, advising on ways to understand and use NSLVE reports and data, finding and using our resources and tools, and managing thousands of campus contacts, the newsletter, and the mailing list.
 She holds an M.S. from Northeastern University and B.A. from Connecticut College.

 victoria tse